It can seem like a daunting task.

-The size of the cage matters greatly on all dimensions.
-The cage needs to be tall enough, wide enough and even deep enough so you can fit all the items your chinchilla needs inside of the cage.
+The size of the cage matters greatly.
+The cage needs to be tall enough, wide enough, and even deep enough so you can fit all the items your chinchilla needs inside.

-This includes a hiding box, hanging chew toys, bridges, ledges and even a chinchilla hammock to relax and take a nice nap inside of.
+This includes a hiding box, hanging chew toys, bridges, ledges, and even a chinchilla hammock to relax and take a nice nap.

-I’m going to direct you to my blog post about how to pick a chinchilla cage and my top picks on the 3 best chinchilla cages you can consider that you can read here.
+I’m going to direct you to my blog post about how to pick a chinchilla cage and my top picks.
+I use the #1 pick myself and love it.
+So does my chin.
+You can see my rundown of the best chinchilla cages here.

-Simply clean the cage at least once a week and keep up on keeping the poop nugget swept out daily and this will be an easy task for you.
+Simply clean the cage at least once a week and keep up on sweeping the poop nuggets out daily and this will be an easy task for you.

 The link previously mentioned above about the frequency you should be cleaning a chinchilla cage will explain the rest of the process to you in-depth.

-Temperatures are a huge consideration that must be taken seriously.
+Temperatures are a huge consideration that you must take seriously.

-The last consideration that I see come up often online is dealing with choosing the correct location for your chinchilla cage to be placed and where your chinchilla will physically reside at your home.
+The last consideration that I see come up often online is choosing the correct location for your chinchilla cage.
+In other words: where your pet will physically reside at your home.

 If your chinchilla is kept indoors with humidity and climate-controlled settings, you will be fine.

-The chances of overheating are too high and other factors could impact your chinchilla’s health living outdoors or even within a garage or a shed.
+The chances of overheating are too high.
+Other factors could also impact your chinchilla’s health when living outdoors, or even within a garage or a shed.

 Don’t do this under any circumstances.

-Additionally, your chinchilla should not be kept in direct sunlight and needs to be somewhere where they can be somewhat isolated from other pets in the home.
+Additionally, your chinchilla should not be kept in direct sunlight.
+It also needs to be somewhere where it can be somewhat isolated from other pets in the home.

-If they are in their cage, this isn’t as big of a concern but if they are ever out for playtime, it’s imperative you don’t have other pets or animals around.
+When in the cage, this isn’t as big of a concern.
+But when out for playtime, it’s imperative you don’t have other pets or animals around.